pauldennis2/TextQuest/JsonApiDoc.md

 Monsters:
 * onDealDamage - triggered when the monster deals damage to the player

-Obstacles:
-* onAttempt - when someone attempts an obstacle
-* onClear - when an obstacle is cleared

 ### Future Events

 * modMonsterStats
 * equip - force the hero to equip a given item
 * unequip - force the hero to unequip an item they currently have equipped
 * createObstacle
-* addFeature
-* clearObstacle
 * disableHero